katherinekaplan/MPApopulationmodels/README.md

 # MPApopulationmodels

 The R package 'MPApopulationmodels' contains several functions that can be used to project population responses to marine protected areas (MPAs).
 Input parameters including life history characteristics and a prior fishing mortality rate are required to use the functions described.
-Each function is also documented in R and can be searched once the package is downloaded into R by typing ??function_name. the input and output for each function can be found in the R documentation.
+Each function is also documented in R and can be searched once the package is downloaded into R by typing ??function_name.
+The input and output for each function can be found in the R documentation.
 Below I provide a brief summary of the utility of each function.

 The following functions are available from this package:

 closedpop_metrics: calculates the ratio change in a fished population after a marine protected area is implented assuming a closed population.
-It provides P1, the period of oscillations; rho, the rate of return to the stable age distribution in the MPA; theta, the angle between the fished state population vector and the stable age distribution in the MPA; Nratio, the abundance changes over time; Bratio, the biomass ratio change over time; and transient_length, the approximate length of the transientperiod calculated from rho.
+It provides P1, the period of oscillations; rho, the rate of return to the stable age distribution in the MPA; theta, the angle between the fished state population vector and the stable age distribution in the MPA; Nratio, the abundance changes over time; Bratio, the biomass ratio change over time; and transient_length, the approximate length of the transient period calculated from rho.

 closedpop_plot: creates a plot using ggplot that shows the changes in abundance and biomass expected following MPA implementation